CHeggan/AudioSet-For-Meta-Learning/README.md

 - In this same tab Click the EditThisCookie extension and navigate to the top bar.
 Click the export button (5th from the left in my current version), this will copy the cookies needed into the clipboard.
 - Paste this data into a new .txt file and save it as 'cookies.txt'
 - Place this file in the main script directory.
+- Set the 'cookies' argument in the 'control.yaml' file to a 1.
+- Run either of the available download scripts as normal

 ## Potenial Improvements
 Although the download codes included in this repo function as intended and were perfectly sufficient for obtaining the slice of AudioSet that was sought after, there is definitely still room for improvement.
 Im sure there are many people that will be able to suggest better tweaks but the folowing are ones that I think could make a fair amount of difference with respect to time optimisation and ease of use: